ffavela/esets/FLOAT64S.md

 >>>
 ```

-### Ok back to the Float64s, what if I just want the positives
+### Ok back to the Float64s, what if I just want the positives?

 As in the case of the integers the floats are "folded" with
 alternating positive and negative values, so we can extract them via a